Home > Best Places to Stay in San Diego

 As a whole, San Diego is a safe city and boasts a crime rate that is 15 percent lower than the national average.
 But, as with any city, there are a few areas that you may want to avoid.
 University Heights, City Heights, National City, as well as parts of downtown, can be a bit seedy, especially at night.
 Imperial Beach, which is the town in San Diego next to the Mexican border, can also be sketchy.
 It’s best not to wander around after dark in these areas.

-Insider tip: Leave your car in the parking lot and take advantage of San Diego’s excellent system of trains and trolleys that crisscrosses the city.
+Insider tip: Leave your car in the parking lot and take advantage of San Diego’s excellent system of trains and trolleys that crisscross the city.
+Many of the top neighborhoods are very walkable.

 The 12 Best Neighborhoods in San Diego for Tourists